Special Academic Programs

 The Fenwick Scholar Program

 The Fenwick Scholar Program continues to provide the highest academic honors the College bestows.
-From among third-year students nominated by their major departments, the Fenwick Selection Committee selects the student(s) most worthy of this unique academic opportunity.
-The Scholar designs, with one or more advisors, a program of independent research or a project that will be his or her entire curriculum for the senior year.
+From among third-year students nominated by their major departments, the Fenwick Selection Committee selects the student(s) who will participate in this unique academic opportunity.
+The Scholar designs, with one or more advisors, a program of independent research or a project that will constitute much or most of the senior curriculum.
 Projects are expected to complete the Fenwick Scholar’s undergraduate education in the most challenging, creative, and meaningful way.
 At the end of the fourth year, the Fenwick Scholar is required to give a public presentation to the College community, and to present an appropriate record of this achievement to the College library.
 Recent Fenwick scholars have pursued projects such as:

 Distinguished Fellowships and Graduate Studies